mindcat/ShavianKey/README.md

     - [x] Fix that
     - [x] Works on form factors that aren't my iPhone 12 mini
     - [x] Fixed that, now dealing with not enough vertical space?.. (fixed, needed to adjust padding post-refactor)
+    - [x] I was so wrong and had to do a horrific amount of refactoring because just getting an accurate frame width at init is apparently too much
   - [x] Liquid Glass icon with icon composer
   - [ ] REFACTOR from the keymaps being held in individual arrays for each submode to SINGLE dictionary that encodes the character pair relationships
     - e.g.  for QWERTY (a -> A), Shavian (𐑐 -> 𐑚), Nums (1 -> !).
 This will make altering the keymap infinitely easier